arnaldpuy/uncertainy_irrigation_modelling/README.md

 #### Generated data

-The "data" folder contains the data and files produced in this study.
-The file named `current` compiles studies whose water estimates are either historical or current.
+The "dataset" folder contains the data produced in this study.
-The file named `projected` includes studies with water-related variables projected into the future.

-* `references_current.xlsx`
-* `references_projected.xlsx`
+* `iww_dataset.csv`

 #### Secondary data